Lockheed

 over.

-However, it is being replaced by the even more demanding, in
+However, it is being replaced by

 both situational awareness and kinematics, aerial manoeuvring which now